fanurs/data-analysis-e15190-e14030/README.md

 1. [Unit tests](#3-unit-tests)

 ## 1. Installation
-If you are not familiar with conda, more detailed instructions can be found at [`doc/installation.md`](doc/installation.md).
+If you are not familiar with conda, more detailed instructions can be found at [Installation (detailed version)](https://fanurs.github.io/data-analysis-e15190-e14030/build/html/manualdoc/installation.html).
 1. Git clone the repository:
 ```console
 git clone https://github.com/Fanurs/data-analysis-e15190-e14030.git